Contact

 United Kingdom

-Jamie Lorimer joined the School of Geography and the Environment in October 2012.
-Jamie has a BSc (Hons, first class) and PhD from the University of Bristol.
-His PhD and subsequent post-doctoral fellowships at Oxford (2005-7) were funded by the ESRC.
-Prior to returning to Oxford, Jamie lectured for four years at Kings College London.
+Jamie joined the School of Geography and the Environment in October 2012.
+He has a BSc (Hons, first class) and a PhD in Geography from the University of Bristol.
+Prior to coming to Oxford, he lectured for four years at Kings College London.

 Further information on Jamie is available on his institutional profile page.